-Alisan Fine Arts began representing Fay in 1985, and since then has held three solo exhibitions for the artist.
+Alisan Fine Arts began representing Fay in 1985, and since then has held five solo exhibitions for the artist.
 He was included in New Ink Art: Innovation and Beyond held at the Hong Kong Museum of Art in 2008 and curated by Alice King.
 Fay has exhibited internationally and his works have been displayed at the Whitney Museum of American Art, National Academy Museum, New York; Łódź Biennale, Poland; Hong Kong Museum of Art, Hong Kong.
-His works are in the collections of many prominent museums including the Jane Voorhees Zimmerli Art Museum, New Jersey; He Xiangling Art Museum, Shenzhen; Taipei Fine Arts Museum, Taipei; Hong Kong Museum of Art, M+ Hong Kong.
+In 2023, he was also featured in the Philadelphia Museum of Art’s seminal exhibition on Chinese art Oneness: Nature and Connectivity in Chinese Art.
+His works are in the collections of many prominent museums including the Jane Voorhees Zimmerli Art Museum, New Jersey; He Xiangning Art Museum, Shenzhen; Taipei Fine Arts Museum, Taipei; Hong Kong Museum of Art, M+ Hong Kong.

 BIOGRAPHY